 UK manufacturing in particular is under pressure from weak domestic demand and poorer export prospects under the terms of the renegotiated Brexit agreement.
-Manufacturers will continue to face significant uncertainty until a trade agreement is in place with the EU.
+Manufacturers will continue to face significant uncertainty until a trade agreement is in place with the EU, which is anticipated to be by the end of 2020.
 Against this background we anticipate a continued weakening in manufacturing investment over the forecast period.